microsoft/industry/fsi/docs/serviceEnablementFramework.md

 * Architecture governance
     * Define and govern the architecture of the Azure platform, including the landing zones, and ensure that the architecture is aligned with the business and application requirements.
 * Subscription management
-    * Manage the subscription life-cycle, such as provisioning and placement into the management group structure (i.e., to ensure the right policies are in place to ensure a deterministic continuous compliance state), and de-provisioning of the subscriptions.
+    * Manage the subscription lifecycle, such as provisioning and placement into the management group structure (i.e., to ensure the right policies are in place to ensure a deterministic continuous compliance state), and de-provisioning of the subscriptions.
 * "Platform as Code"
     * Define and implement the platform as code, such as the ARM templates/code artifacts for management group structure, policy definitions/assignments, roleDefinitions/assignments and more - scoped to the platform.
 * Service Enablement (holistic)